Summary

 60 Minute(s)

-Go to slide 12.
-Explain to your students what a timeline is and what it can show about an organism or a species.
-Assign them to develop a timeline of an organism (plant, animal, fungi, bacteria, protist) of their choice using a program such as Adobe Spark or any other program of their choosing.
-Your students will need to show the following:
+Go to slide 14.
+Explain to students what a timeline is and what it can illustrate about an organism or species.
+Have students develop a timeline of an organism of their choice (plant, animal, fungi, bacteria, protist) using a program such as Adobe or another program of their choosing.

-• How the organism has evolved over time in at least three different periods.
+How the organism evolved over at least three different time periods.

-• What the environmental conditions and factors were that may have caused an evolutionary shift during each time period.
+The environment conditions and factors that may have caused the evolutionary shift during each time period.

 Evaluate